nathanallen/simple_express_todo/README.md

 ### Arbitrary Limitations
 - No Database (only active memory)
-- No backend rendering / EJS.
+- No backend-rendering / EJS.
 - No Single Page App (for simplicity)

 **Frontend Tools**